TheMasterDuper/Wild/README.md

-# Wild
+#This plugin allows you to teleport to a random location in the world you are currently in

-This plugin allows you to teleport to a random location in the world you are in.
+#Creator: BlazeTheDev, GageGamesHD

-Permission: wild.command
+#Permissions: wild.command

-Forked from iiFlamiinBlaze's other plugins rep.
+#Allows use of the /wild command.